usamakazmi/Zab.eeAutomation/readme.txt

 pytest -s -v -n=2

-3)config.json file contains name of browser and wait duration
+3)config.json file contains name of browser and wait duration.

 4) test_example1.py contains all test cases together but they are commented, every other file contains a single test case.

+5) udemo.py and uFirstCode.py don't work and don't matter ignore them.